isomerpages/isomerpages-govtech/media/technews/_posts/2023-04-20-how-ad-blockers-safeguard-you-online.md

 ---
 layout: post
 title: "Block ads, block threats – how ad blockers safeguard you online"
-permalink: "/media/technews/lifesg-gets-a-makeover"
+permalink: "/media/technews/how-ad-blockers-safeguard-you-online"
 category: technews
-image: "/images/technews/lifesg-ux-refresh.png"
+image: "/images/technews/ad-blocker.jpg"
 ---

-![Tthink twice before you click](/images/technews/ad-blocker.jpg)
-***Think twice before you click on an ad.***
+![Tthink twice before you click](/images/technews/ad-blocker.jpg) *Think twice before you click on an ad.*

 Advertisements are an unavoidable part of using the internet.
 And that’s why some of us use ad blockers to minimise the number of annoying ads that get in the way of going online.